 • Displays any Twitter user’s “ratioed” tweets.
 Scraped tweets using Django API.
 Rendered JSON output with Lodash.

-• Ratioed tweets have substantially more replies than likes or retweets, and are considered to be uniquely bad or tone-deaf.
+• Ratioed tweets have far more replies than likes or retweets, and are considered to be uniquely bad or tone-deaf.

 • Visualized taxiing times for domestic flights across the United States, dating back to 1995.